shalithasuranga/blog/_posts/2018-03-13-adding-oop-chain-methods-in-javascript.md

 }
 ```

  `return this` statement is added to all setter methods to return the reference of current object.
-Therefore we are able to use all setter methods of `Car` classa again and again.
+Therefore we are able to use all setter methods of `Car` class again and again.

  Therefore now we can do the same thing just by using one line.